Every time you access the internet you leave a data trail that contributes to your “digital footprint”.

 Third, internet-connected devices are accumulating data that also adds to digital footprints.
 IoT appliances typically use Wi-Fi or Bluetooth, making them more susceptible to cyber attacks.
 In the home and in the workplace, such appliances can pick up sensitive information through recording by microphone or camera.

 The final source of digital footprint data is the state.
 Certain state activities – including CCTV and Automatic Number Plate Recognition (ANPR) – collect data that is logged and searchable.
 In the wrong hands, this data could be exploited.

 Digital footprints straddle our professional and personal lives.
 Data from someone’s personal footprint could affect their company’s cyber risk and vice versa.

 We could be increasing the risk posed by our digital footprint without even realising it.
 For example, when working remotely, people are more likely to use personal devices for work.
-This practice potentially exposes corporate data, increasing an organisation’s footprint.
+This practice potentially exposes corporate data, increasing an organization’s footprint.
 Reusing the same password across personal and work settings also increases risk.

 Improving awareness of the traces of data we leave online is important.
-So is recognising that our individual digital footprints vary according to personality, behaviour, and habits.
+So is recognising that our individual digital footprints vary according to personality, behavior, and habits.
 Understanding how these factors improve the protection of our data online is a great place to start.

 Want to find out more about digital footprints and the cross-domain factors that affect cyber risk?
 Read our research paper, produced in collaboration with the NCC Group, here.